Minor/Small Literature(s). Perspectives on World Literature from Elsewhere

 Ever since Franz Kafka introduced the idea of minor literature (kleine Literatur) in his diary entry on December 1911 to denote “contemporary Jewish literature in Warsaw and […] Czech literature,” the concept has revealed the relations between literature and politics, as well as the dynamics of literary development from the perspective of a perceived periphery.
 Nearly sixty years after Franz Kafka, Gilles Deleuze and Felix Guattari revived the concept of kleine Literatur, which they translated as littérature mineure, to signify the revolutionary potential of every literature, not just a literature of a small nation or minority.
 And more recently, the French literary scholar Pascale Casanova deployed Kafka’s ideas in the context of world literature.

 Since Goethe, the concept of world literature has aimed to naturalize European literary developments as a sort of normative standard.
 And even if these Eurocentric foundations have been criticized and questioned for more than two decades, especially from a post-colonial perspective, there has yet to be an alternate literary historiography through which to imagine world literature otherwise.
-The Academy aims to question common assumptions of world literature through the prism of minor/small literature(s).
+The Academy aimed to question common assumptions of world literature through the prism of minor/small literature(s).

 - Small/minor literature in Kafka’s sense (writing in the language of the political and cultural minority);